 My risk appetite was not yet satisfied, so I joined Mattermark to build out its data team..
 We used a wide range of approaches – from data mining to deep learning – to build a private company intelligence platform that helped investors identify promising startups.
 While this might seem like a radical departure from my previous career path, I remained focused on using quantitative and qualitative methods to determine how small, agile groups could disrupt incumbents.

 I invest in the tools that I wish I had earlier in my career; tools that enable us to collect, store, manage, analyze, and model data more effectively.
 I’m a data scientist first and an investor second, so I still believe that my mission is to enable companies to become data-driven and to generate ROI through machine and statistical learning.
 In many ways, I’m still that cuckoo kid who’s ranting and raving about how data and AI will shift every tide.

 I seek out founders who are obsessed with using new technologies to solve critical problems.
 Those who might spend months, even years, on an academic research project or building an internal tool – but ultimately realize that this work has even broader commercial potential.

 I love jamming out on interesting challenges in machine intelligence, data management, and distributed systems – but I’m happiest when I can help founders transform their projects in these disciplines into companies.
 My greatest joys are helping founders and data scientists succeed.

-I would rather discuss machine learning model monitoring or scalable data workflow orchestration over a glass of wine, however I have a few other pastimes: I love skiing and the mental clarity I feel when I’m carving turns down a precipitous run; I’m infatuated with hotels (I’ve developed a list of over 300 resorts and vacation rentals I want to stay in); and I’m also obsessed with coaching Amplify’s Chief Moral Officer, Bixby Catanzaro (my Cavapoo!).
+I would rather discuss machine learning model monitoring or scalable data workflow orchestration over a glass of wine, however, I have a few other pastimes: I love skiing and the mental clarity I feel when I’m carving turns down a precipitous run; I’m infatuated with hotels (I’ve developed a list of over 300 resorts and vacation rentals I want to stay in); and I’m also obsessed with coaching Amplify’s Chief Morale Officer, Bixby Catanzaro (my Cavapoo!).